kodolinija/stardeus-website/docs/pages/privacy.md

 Steam and OS usernames are collected in order to correlate different errors that happened to the same player.

 We try to collect as little personally identifiable information as possible.

+### Unity

+Stardeus is made with <a href="https://unity.com/">Unity</a>, which means Unity may be collecting additional data as you play the game.
+Learn more about Unity's privacy policy <a href="https://unity3d.com/legal/privacy-policy">here</a>.

 ### Contact